raspberrypilearning/amazing-image-identifier/en/step_7.md

 ```

-#### Handling the upload request & rerouting the user
+#### Handle the upload request and reroute the user
-Once the form is submitted, it will attempt to use the same route that created the form to process it.
-To handle this, the function associated with that route needs to be expanded to handle a POST request, save the image it is sent as part of that request, and re-route the user to a page that will do something with the image.
+Once the form is submitted, it attempts to use the same route that created the form to process it.
+To handle this, the function associated with that route needs to be expanded to handle a POST request, save the image it is sent as part of that request, and reroute the user to a page that does something with the image.

-You will also need to define an upload folder as part of creating the upload page. **Make sure that this folder exists, as Flask will not create it for you.**
+You also need to define an upload folder as part while you create the upload page. **Make sure that this folder exists, as Flask cannot create it for you.**

 ```python
 from flask import Flask, request, redirect, url_for